The stable trees revisited: A line-breaking construction of the -stable tree

-We expect that in fact equality holds for the above, but we only prove an upper bound as it is sufficient for our purposes.
+We expect that in fact equality holds for the above, but we only prove an upper bound as it will suffice for our purposes.
 We will make use of the following lemma: